Sizing Guide and FAQ

 How do I know which muzzle brake I need?

-First, you will need to know the threading of your barrel, which is usually 12-28 for an AR-15 (.223/5.56) and 58-24 for an AR-10 (.308/7.62).
+First, you will need to know the threading of your barrel, which is usually 12-28 for an AR-15 (.223/5.56) and 58-24 for larger rifles (.308/7.62).

 For example a JT-250 has a .250 exit hole.
 It is CRITICAL you only shoot calibers SMALLER than the exit hole.
 The consumer is responsible for assuring the exit hole clearance is ATLEAST .020" of an inch.
 For example the MAX fit for the JT-250 would be a .230 Caliber.
 Stay .020 Under.